SAP/fundamental-react/README.md

 Additionally, edit your webpack configuration to load font and icon fonts - see [file-loader](https://webpack.js.org/loaders/file-loader/).

-1. All styles are based on `rem` units.
-Include the following in your css to ensure components are sized correctly:
+All styles are based on `rem` units.
+Include the following in your CSS to ensure components are sized correctly:

 ```css
     html {